shuofeng-uq/shuofeng-uq.github.io/_pages/about.md

 </ul>

 # News
+- [Dec.
+2025] Our paper on client-side detection against poisoning attacks is accepted by AsiaCCS'26!
+- [Sep.
+2025] I pass my Ph.D. milestone 2 progress review!
+- [Sep.
+2025] I serve as a reviewer for AAAI 2025!
+- [May.
+2025] I present our work on Unveiling vulnerability of text-to-image models at Oakland’25 in San Francisco!
 - [Mar.
 2025] Our paper on modifier-based jailbreaking on text-to-image models is accepted by Oakland'25!
 - [Nov.
 2024] I become an artificat evaluation (AE) reviewer of USENIX Security'25!
 - [Sep.
 2024] I pass my Ph.D. milestone 1 progress review (confirmation)!
 - [Sep.
 2024] I am invited to become a reviewer of IEEE TDSC, TIFS, TSC, and Neural Network!
 - [Aug.
 2024] I present our work on algorithmic purpose limitation at USENIX Security’24 in Philadelphia!
 - [Jul.
 2024] Our paper on unveiling IP vulnerabilities of GAN-based distributed ML is accepted by CIKM'24!
 - [Jun.
-2024] I am the winner of the Richard Jago Memorial Prize!
+2024] I am the winner of the Richard Jago Memorial Prize 2024!
 - [Feb.
 2024] Our paper on algorithmic purpose limitation is accepted by USENIX Security’24!
 - [Aug.
 2023] Our paper on formalizing neural network perturbation is accepted by ICFEM’23!
 - [Apr.
 2023] I become a Ph.D. student at UQ supervised by A/Prof. Guangdong Bai and Dr. Jason Xue!